What is Sprouting?

 This is when any kind of beans (legumes) nuts or seeds are soaked and rinsed until they form a stem or sprout.

 Because seeds and beans have enzyme inhibitors and phytic acid which are not ideal for health when eaten regularly.
 These natural toxins prevent complete absorption of the nutrients.
 Sprouting them, eliminates these toxins and opens the door to more nutrient packed and digestible protein.

-IF you are choosing to go Gluten free, this is a technique you should be implementing, especially if you are now consuming a lot of quinoa.
-Everything has it's pros & cons. . .just like Gluten can cause issues when eating too much, so can seeds and legumes also if eaten the wrong ways.
+If you are choosing to go Gluten free, this is a technique you should be implementing, especially if you are now consuming a lot of quinoa.
+Everything has it's pros & cons. . .just like Gluten can cause issues when eating too much, so can seeds and legumes also if eaten the wrong way.

 Here is a fantastic article to explains the right way to approach consuming these "pseudo-grains" the healthiest way.
 It is a must read!